Visiting Robben Island is definitely one of the top things to do in Cape Town and should be on any visitors’ itinerary for the city.

 Sadly, the number of ex-prisoners is declining as of course, they are growing old and sadly passing away.
 One day, there will be no ex-prisoners to hear first-hand stories and experiences from, so visit as soon as you can to learn about some of the most important lessons in South African, and global history.

-As you can see, organising a visit to Robben Island is very straightforward from Cape Town city centre.
+As you can see, visiting Robben Island on a tour from Cape Town city centre is pretty straight-forward.
 Spending time wandering through the prison buildings and hearing first-hand from an ex-prisoner gives an authentic understand and experience like no other of apartheid in South Africa.

-I hope you’ve found my guide to visiting Robben Island useful and interesting, and that maybe I’ve inspired you to add this to your list of must see places in Cape Town.
+I hope you’ve found my guide to visiting Robben Island on a tour from Cape Town useful and interesting, and that maybe I’ve inspired you to add this to your list of must see places in Cape Town.
+If you’re looking for another meaningful and insight experience, you should consider visiting a township in Cape Town too.